 Who Should Attend

-Commercial & Industrial Facility Managers • Engineers • Supervisors & superintendents •Plant operation & maintenance engineers • Technicians & Supervisors •Property Managers & Superintendents of Residential Buildings • Staff whose responsibilities include fire safety such as Joint Health & Safety Committee members & Insurance adjusters.
+Commercial and Industrial Facility Managers • Engineers • Supervisors and superintendents •Plant operation and maintenance engineers • Technicians and Supervisors •Property Managers and Superintendents of Residential Buildings • Staff whose responsibilities include fire safety such as Joint Health and Safety Committee members and Insurance adjusters.

 Overall rating of this course by its previous attendees!